trizzle21/Datathon2016/README.md

 ## Developer Documentation

+Requires specific dataset.
+Can be substituted with similar normalized data source.

 ### Maps

 As dynamically generated as possible with matplotlib, maps.py generated a map with cell tower locations (as many as we can find), clicking on each cell point should launch dataprep

+Taken back seat to other maps.

 ## Data conversion and merging

 We take in two csv files, one being mobile_info and log_data and find where the corresponding device id use data on the cell tower.
 We sum that data over a 24hr period and place it into an array

 From there, the data is graphed into matplot lib and displayed correspondingly.